microsoft/X-Mem/README.md

 WINDOWS:

 - Any version of Visual Studio 2013 64-bit (also known as version 12.0).
+UPDATE 8/3/2015: Visual Studio 2015 is now released on Windows 10, but X-Mem has not been tested yet on this platform.
 - Python 2.7.
 You can obtain it at <http://www.python.org>.
 - SCons build system.
 You can obtain it at <http://www.scons.org>.
 Build tested with SCons 2.3.4.

 GNU/LINUX:

 - bash shell.
-Other shells could work but are untested.
+Other shells will probably work but are untested.
 - gcc with support for the C++11 standard.
 Tested with gcc version 4.8.2 on Ubuntu 14.04 LTS for x86 (32-bit), x86-64, x86-64 with AVX builds.
 - gcc cross-compiler for ARM targets (assumed build on x86-64 Ubuntu host).
 - Python 2.7.
 You can obtain it at <http://www.python.org>.
 On Ubuntu systems, you can install using "sudo apt-get install python2.7".
 You may need some other Python 2.7 packages as well.